 - patient education

-- corticosteroids like prednisone, which act to reduce inflammation and suppress the immune reaction
+- corticosteroids, like prednisone, which act to reduce inflammation and suppress the immune reaction

-- antioxidants like N-acetylcysteine, which may help protect lung tissue from oxidative damage
+- antioxidants, like N-acetylcysteine, which may help protect lung tissue from oxidative damage

-- anti-fibrotic drugs like pirfenidone and nintedanib, which can slow the progression of lung tissue damage
+- antifibrotic drugs, like pirfenidone and nintedanib, which can slow the progression of lung tissue damage

-Additional oxygen can reduce problems related to low levels of oxygen in the blood and help prevent right-sided heart failure.
+Additional oxygen can reduce problems related to low levels of oxygen in the blood.
+It can also help prevent right-sided heart failure.

-Not to be overlooked, a support system can make a big difference in your quality of life, and your outlook on living with IPF.
-The Pulmonary Fibrosis Foundation has a searchable database of local support groups, in addition to a number of online communities.
-These types of resources are invaluable as you come to terms with your diagnosis and the changes it can bring to your life.
+There are also support systems.
+These can make a big difference in your quality of life and outlook regarding living with IPF.
+The Pulmonary Fibrosis Foundation has a searchable database of local support groups along with several online communities.